Growing a Team

 - Talk last in discussions, after you've heard from the others.

 - Be clear about when you're expressing your own personal opinion, that of the organization, or that of the whole team.

 Leadership shows itself in the inspired action of team members.
 Traditionally, organizations have assessed leaders by their actions and behaviors.
 But, the best way to assess leadership is by the degree to which people surrounding leaders are inspired.
 It is this inspiration that leads organizations on to excellent performance, rather than mediocre performance.

-As a leader, there are a number of elements that you must help to create in a team.
 Teams learn and demonstrate behaviors that are not exhibited by mere groups.
 These characteristics represent the essential elements of an effective team.
 Your team will not normally form on its own, rather there is almost always someone who was the catalyst for bringing the team together.
 This someone must be you.
 It's okay for you to be the focal point at the beginning, but at some point in time the ownership of the team needs to shift to the other members as a whole.

 Productive participation of all members - This has four levels:

 - Sharing in the decision making process and reaching consensus